UnicornBear/projectTwo/README.md

-# burgerSequel
+# Chores App

-The Sequelized sequel to the Digital Burger Eating app
+The Sequelized sequel to the Chores  app

 <p>A full stack, MVC (Model-View-Controller) application that allows you to ???.</p>
 <img src="">